encode/django-rest-framework/docs/api-guide/fields.md

 ## HiddenField

 A field class that does not take a value based on user input, but instead takes its value from a default value or callable.
+In the case of a partial update, the `default` value will not be applied unless `set_default_on_partial` is set to True for this field.

 **Signature**: `HiddenField()`